ToonWeyens/PB3D/README.md

 * FIRST USUABLE VERSION WITH CORRECT ENERGY DECOMPOSITION: PERTURBATION VARIABLES NOW CORRECTLY TABULATED IN OWN GRID.
 * Adapted POST to new X storage convention as well.
 * Fixed some bugs considering Richardson extrapolation.
-* POST now by default loads the highest found Richardson level, but this can be overriden using "PB3D_rich_lvl".
+* POST now by default loads the highest found Richardson level, but this can be overriden using 'PB3D_rich_lvl'.
 * Bugfixes considering the new tabulation of perturbation variables.
-* "debug_store_results" is now part of the standard programme.
+* 'debug_store_results' is now part of the standard programme.
-* HELENA always uses normalization, so "use_normalization" is always set to true.
+* HELENA always uses normalization, so 'use_normalization' is always set to true.

 ## 1.07:
 * FIRST VERSION WITH FAST OPTION.
-It seems to work for cbm18a if "max_r_sol" is not larger than 0.9.
+It seems to work for cbm18a if 'max_r_sol' is not larger than 0.9.
-* Introduced variable "X_style", which allows the user to choose between prescribed modes (earlier default) and a fast version.
+* Introduced variable 'X_style', which allows the user to choose between prescribed modes (earlier default) and a fast version.
-* "check_X_modes" now has alternative actions for X style 2.
+* 'check_X_modes' now has alternative actions for X style 2.
-* The original versions of "get_suffix", "set_nn_mod" and "is_necessary_X" do not exist any more: Everything works with X limits now.
+* The original versions of 'get_suffix', 'set_nn_mod' and 'is_necessary_X' do not exist any more: Everything works with X limits now.
 * Split some routines of PB3D_vars into new module PB3D_utilities.
 * Split some routines of X_vars into new module X_utilities.
 * Split some routines of SLEPC_ops into new module SLEPC_utilities.